Bit Perfect Jitter

 Interference

-Ripples in the power supply, improper grounding, almost any thing can disturb the clock.
+Ripples in the power supply, improper grounding, almost anything can disturb the clock.
 Decoupling the DAC as much as possible is the answer.

 Galvanic isolation of DAC and source using optocouplers is one of the options.